waydadz/Waydadz/README.md

-# Admin Panel Waydadz AS
+# Admin Panel Waydadz AS new readme